You should not have to wait months to understand your own heart.

 Yet for most people in south-west London who notice a skipped beat or a racing pulse and visit their GP, the path to a cardiologist runs through a waiting list.
 Twelve to eighteen weeks is routine for a non-urgent NHS cardiology referral.
 In that time, the question does not go away.
 It waits with you.

-OpenPalp offers a focused private palpitations assessment in Wimbledon, available on Friday evenings.
+OpenPalp offers a focused private palpitations assessment in Hampstead, available on Tuesday mornings.
 Not weeks from now.
 Not after a referral letter that sits in a pile.
-This Friday, if there is an appointment.
+This Tuesday, if there is an appointment.

 The assessment is deliberate and narrow.
 We do not offer general cardiology here.
-We offer one specific pathway: palpitations in low-risk adults, assessed properly, monitored over time, and followed through a six-week structured programme.
+We offer one specific pathway: palpitations in low-risk adults, assessed properly, with optional ECG and home rhythm monitoring, and supported by a self-guided lifestyle booklet.
 That specificity is a feature, not a limitation.
 A focused service for a specific problem is often more useful than a general one.

 What we offer